johnwbyrd/splintercat/README.md

 Discovering your merge breaks the build hours later is worse.
 Now you have no idea which conflict resolution caused the problem.

 Splintercat automates the entire process.
-It breaks large merges into manageable pieces using git-imerge, resolves conflicts automatically with LLMs, validates each batch with your build and test suite, and recovers intelligently when something goes wrong.
+It breaks large merges into manageable pieces using git-imerge, resolves conflicts automatically with an LLM, and validates incrementally with your build and test suite.

 You get a clean merge commit that preserves history and passes all tests.